DOC

 FAQ

-DOC is overvalued on an earnings basis but fairly valued on an asset and cash flow basis, creating a paradox.
-The trailing P/E of 156.9x and forward P/E of 82.6x are extremely high, indicating the market is pricing in a near-perfect earnings recovery.
-However, the Price/Book ratio of 1.49 and Price/Cash Flow ratio of 8.74 are more reasonable, suggesting the underlying property assets and cash generation are not overpriced.
-The valuation implies the market expects EPS to nearly double from recent levels; if this occurs, the stock could be fairly valued or even cheap.
-If not, it is significantly overvalued.
+DOC is overvalued on an earnings basis but may be fairly valued on an asset basis.
+The forward P/E of 121.7x is extremely high and indicates the market is pricing in a substantial and flawless earnings recovery.
+More standard REIT metrics like Price-to-Book (1.49x) and EV/EBITDA (13.16x) are within a more reasonable range.
+The valuation implies the market expects EPS to rebound sharply to $0.225; if this occurs, the stock could be fairly valued, but any shortfall would reveal it as significantly overvalued given the current price.